 School and Subgroup Index Score

 Index values for all full academic year students at each school will be averaged to produce each school’s index score.
 Tested subject values will also be calculated for each subgroup to create subgroup index scores.
-These subgroup index scores by subject will be used to classify schools as focus schools.
+These subgroup index scores by subject will be used to classify schools as Focus schools.
 All of these index scores will be used as measures of school progress.
 Table 2.B.iii below provides an example calculation for a school that has a school index score in English/Language Arts of 75 and a school index score in mathematics of 71.
 The school also has subgroup index scores for ELL English/Language Arts of 89 and ELL mathematics of 82.

 Table 2.B.iii.
 Step 2, Subject Index Scores (Example)